pressidium/pressidium-cookie-consent/readme.txt

 Programmatically control the plugin.
 Conditionally show/hide the cookie consent banner and/or the settings modal, accept one (or more) cookie categories, erase cookies, load previously blocked scripts, etc.

+= About Pressidium =

+This is a free and open source WordPress plugin developed by Pressidium®.
+Pressidium offers Managed WordPress hosting for web professionals designed to optimize the performance, security, and scalability of WordPress websites.
+With a strong emphasis on reliability, Pressidium utilizes high-available architecture to ensure your website’s uptime.

 == Installation ==

 = Automatic installation =